United for Storm Relief

 Learn More / Get Help / Give Help

-Numerous companies across the region have swiftly mobilized their employees to meet urgent community needs.
-Whether deploying small teams of two or large groups of up to 100, these organizations have contributed through a wide range of efforts – hosting supply drives, clearing debris, boarding windows, tarping roofs, cleaning streets, sorting and distributing supplies, and assisting with feeding, sheltering, and wellness checks.
+Numerous companies have joined forces with United Way to address urgent community needs by deploying small and large teams of volunteers.
+Their contributions have varied, including hosting supply drives, clearing debris, tarping roofs, and assisting with feeding, sheltering, and wellness checks.

-Multiple employers have also integrated disaster-related volunteer opportunities into their internal communications and corporate social responsibility strategies.
-By aligning with the coordinated efforts led by UWGSL’s Volunteer Center, they help ensure that volunteers are placed where the need is greatest.
+Many employers have also integrated disaster-related volunteer opportunities into their formal corporate social responsibility strategies, aligning with our Volunteer Center’s coordinated efforts to ensure corporate partners are engaged where the need is greatest.

 All-State Foundation